 Try Meditation to Relax and Find Inner Peace

-By David Tillman – July 2020, rev. July 2023
+By David Tillman – July 2020, rev. 2026

 Meditation is a way to shift your attention from the outside world to the silence within you.
 Meditation allows your mind and body to rest and rejuvenate.
-Often, after meditation one feels more connected to God, others, yourself, and nature.
+Often, after meditation, one feels more connected to God, yourself, others, and nature.
 You may experience a sense of inner peace during and after meditation.

 Before beginning meditation: